yimbymelbourne/council-meeting-agenda-scraper/README.md

 Finally, ensure your `scraper()` function returns a `ScraperReturn` dataclass.

+### Adding to the app

-Then, once you're confident your scraper works, add it to the `scrapers/__init__.py`, file a pull request, and it'll be merged upon review.
+Finally, once you're confident your scraper works, ensure it is imported into `scrapers/__init__.py`.

+Then, file a pull request, and it'll be merged upon successful review.